 In addition, Deakin Research Integrity (RI) provides ongoing training sessions regarding the ethics process and runs pre-submission clinics for staff and students new to ethics or for research supervisors wishing to refresh their knowledge of the guidelines and procedures.
 Enrolment for these events can be made by registering.

-The Faculty HEAG will assess and review applications deemed low risk research throughout the year.
+The Faculty HEAG will assess and review applications deemed Low Risk research throughout the year (The Faculty HEAG has no set meeting dates or deadlines for appliations).
 If you are uncertain whether your project is Low Risk and suitable for review at Faculty level, you can check by answering a few simple questions via the Human Ethics Quickstart Tool.
-Research which is not low risk must apply for ethics approval through the full DUHREC process Human Research Ethics website.

-Applications are to be submitted via the online submission tool.
-It is imperative the low risk application form is signed by all parties including the Head of School.
+Low Risk forms and attachments should be submitted via the online submission tool.
+It is imperative that the application form is signed by all parties and the Head of School or Associate Head of School (Research).
 Electronic signatures or scanned signed forms will be accepted.
 It should be noted that the Faculty HEAG and/or DUHREC may need to audit a project as part of the requirements for the monitoring set out in the National Statement on Ethical Conduct in Research (2007).